 Our volunteers provide one-to-one mentoring support to help young people reach their goals.

-Walking in the shoes of another person and offering non-judgemental support is one of the greatest gifts humans can give to one another.
+Walking in the shoes of another person and offering non-judgmental support is one of the greatest gifts humans can give to one another.
 If you have a passion to learn, understand and give guidance, our mentorship programmes provide huge return to all that take part.

-Our professionality supported programmes offer you continuous options to grow as a mentor, and you will benefit from the insightful and rewarding experience of working with some of the most amazing young people on their personal journeys.
+Our professionally supported programmes offer you continuous options to grow as a mentor, and you will benefit from the insightful and rewarding experience of working with some of the most amazing young people on their personal journeys.

 60-1-6 Mentoring: supporting young people through the challenges brought about by the pandemic and helping them move towards a meaningful outcome.
 Mentors and mentees meet for one hour once a week, over a six-month period.